AfrinDange/MySQLMoviesTvSeriesDatabase/README.md

-# MySQLMoviesTvSeriesDatabase
+# Movies and TV Series Database

-Python Script to create a Movies and TVseries database.
+The Python script uses pymysql, imdb and urllib library along with the OMDb API to populate the MySQL database.